About the Speaker

 Most students in India hear about the same five careers.
 The coaching pipeline narrows options early, and by the time they’re in middle school, many kids already believe their future is a choice between engineering and medicine.

 Many Roads is Gifted World’s monthly career conversation series.
-Each session, we sit down with someone who has built a career worth talking about — not because they followed a formula, but because they didn’t.
-The conversations are honest, personal, and designed to help students aged 10–16 and curious adults think bigger about what’s possible.
+Each session, we sit down with someone who has built a career worth talking about.
+The conversations are honest, personal, and designed to help students aged 10–16 and their parents think bigger about what’s possible.

 Real Conversations